highras/rtm-client-sdk-unity/doc/Delegates.md

 ### ActTimeDelegate

-	public delegate void ActTimeDelegate(long mtime, int errorCode);
+	public delegate void ActTimeDelegate(long modifiedTime, int errorCode);

 Parameters:

-+ `long mtime`
++ `long modifiedTime`

-	If action is successful, `mtime` is the action completed time.
+	If action is successful, `modifiedTime` is the action completed time.

-	If action is failed, `mtime` is 0.
+	If action is failed, `modifiedTime` is 0.

 + `int errorCode`